Welcome to today's edition of the Rush 24-7 podcast.

 See, I happen to love partisanship.

-I think partisanship is natural and a perfect outflow of from people who are committed to their core beliefs.
+I think partisanship is natural and a perfect outflow from people who are committed to their core beliefs.

-I mean, moderates by definition will not tell you what they believe.
+I mean, moderates, by definition, will not tell you what they believe.

 They're wishy-washy.